Geometry of the moduli space of $n$-pointed K3 surfaces of genus 11: Parameter spaces of flags and degeneration to projective cones

 The map

 is \'{e}tale and the tangent space of the fiber at $(S_X,X)$ (see \cite[\S 4.5.2]{S} and \cite[Lemma 2.4]{CD}) is isomorphic to

-The computation of these cohomology groups was done in \cite[\S 3]{CM} by specializing to a \textit{canonical graph curve}, i.e., the union of $2g-2$ lines in $\pp^{g-1}$, each meeting three others at distinct points.
+The computation of these cohomology groups was done in \cite[\S 3]{CM} by specializing to a \textit{canonical graph curve}, namely, the union of $2g-2$ lines in $\pp^{g-1}$, each meeting three others at distinct points.
 The dual graph of such a curve is a trivalent graph with $2g-2$ nodes and $3g-3$ edges.
-For such a curve $\Gamma_g$, when $g=11$
+For such a curve $\Gamma_g$, when $3\leq g\leq11$ and $g\neq 10$,

 Every irreducible $\delta$-nodal curve degenerates to such a graph curve inside $\pp^{g-1}$, see \cite[Prop 2.6]{CD}.
-By upper semi-continuity of $h^0(S_X,N_{S_X/\pp^g}(-1))$ one shows that the dimension of the general fiber of $p_{11,g}$ is exactly $12$.
-Thus the fiber is smooth at $(S_X,X)$ and irreducibility follows.
+By upper semi-continuity of $h^0(S_X,N_{S_X/\pp^g}(-1))$ one shows that the dimension of the general fiber of $p_{g,\delta}$ is at most $23-g$.
+Recall that the previous calculations gave us that the general fiber is al least $23-g$.
+Thus, the general fiber is smooth at $(S_X,X)$ and this point lies in every irreducible component.
+From this follows the irreducibility of the general fiber of $p_{g,\delta}$ when $3\leq g\leq 11$ and $g\neq 10$.
+The irreducibility of the general fiber of $p_{g,\delta}$ carries down to the quotient $c_{g,\delta}$.
+We have proved birationality in Theorem \ref{thm2}.